JustinLuuu/PokemonFilter/README.md

 <h1>How to run it?</h1>

 <h3>
- * To run the Frontend:
+ * To run the Frontend 🎨 :
 </h3>

 <ol>